bmcdavid/DotNetStarter/docs/custom-objectfactory.md

     .ConfigureAssemblies(assemblies =>
     {
         assemblies
-            .WithDiscoverableAssemblies() // for ASP.NET Framework projects only .WithAssemblyFromType<RegistrationConfiguration>()
+			// Filters assemblies for ones using the [assembly: DotNetStarter.Abstractions.DiscoverableAssembly] .WithDiscoverableAssemblies() // for ASP.NET Core projects an initial list of assemblies must be provided .WithAssemblyFromType<RegistrationConfiguration>()
             .WithAssembliesFromTypes(typeof(StartupBuilder), typeof(BadStartupModule));
     })
     .ConfigureStartupModules(modules =>
     {
+        modules
+            // ability to manually add ILocatorConfigure modules after the scanned ones .ConfigureLocatorModuleCollection(configureModules =>
+            {
+                configureModules.Add(sut);
+            })
+			// ability to manually add IStartupModule modules after the scanned ones .ConfigureStartupModuleCollection(collection =>
+            {
+                collection.AddType<TestStartupModule>();
+            })
-		// if there are any modules that are acting badly or if you want to customize versions. modules
+			// if there are any modules that are acting badly or if you want to customize remove some to insert customized versions.
             .RemoveStartupModule<BadStartupModule>()
             .RemoveConfigureModule<BadConfigureModule>();
     })
-    // customize environment object
-    .UseEnvironment(new StartupEnvironment("UnitTest1", ""))
+    // ability to customize environment object, which can be used make registration decisions based on environment .UseEnvironment(new StartupEnvironment("UnitTest1", ""))
     // override default objects
 	.OverrideDefaults(defaults =>
     {
         defaults
-            .UseLocatorRegistryFactory(new StructureMapFactory())
             .UseLogger(new StringLogger(LogLevel.Info));
     })
     .Build() // configures the ILocator